 Photocopying Inmate Mail

-For Security Level 2 facilities and above, all incoming inmate mail will be photocopied.
+All incoming general correspondence mail will be photocopied.
 Only the photocopies will be delivered to the inmate.

 The original envelope and enclosed mail contents, including personal photos, will be shredded after they are photocopied.
 A maximum of three 8.5”X 11” photocopied black and white pages, front and back, will be delivered to the inmate for each mailing.
 This includes a copy of the envelope as one of the three front and back photocopied pages.